Page

 In this lesson you will:

-- Install a custom application from source code that exerts pressure on different resource within the Developer Sandbox for Red Hat OpenShift.
+- Install a custom application from source code that exerts pressure on different resources within the Developer Sandbox for Red Hat OpenShift.

 - Access a variety of metrics and graphs that describe performance information within the Developer Sandbox for Red Hat OpenShift that's relevant to your application.

-Being able to quantitatively observe an application running in OpenShift's performance behavior, it is important for both system administrations and developers.
+Being able to quantitatively observe an application running in OpenShift's performance behavior is important for both system administrations and developers.
 An application that hogs resources can significantly affect the end-user experience.

 First, you will use the web console to install a demonstration application that hogs OpenShift resources.
 Then you will learn how to view information about the application’s performance using basic OpenShift reporting features.